 After phylogenetic analysis

-Stegops nested with Dissorophus (Fig. 2) agreeing with Milner and Schoch.
-The new reconstruction bears little resemblance to the Moodie illustration (Fig. 1).
-The open palate with palatine exposure on the cheek, together with a deeply emarginated squamosal roofed over by large supratemporals and tabulars are traits uniting thiese taxa.
-In the large reptile tree (LRT) dissorphids nest with basal lepospondyls.
+this specimen of Stegops nested with Tersomius (Fig. 2) contra Milner and Schoch.
+The open palate with palatine exposure on the cheek, together with a deeply emarginated squamosal roofed over by tabular spikes are traits uniting thiese taxa.
+In the large reptile tree (LRT, 1390 taxa) dissorphids nest with basal lepospondyls.

 Milner AR and Schoch RR 2005.
 Stegops.
 A problematic spiky-headed temnospondyl